rmortale/awssite/content/post/tutorials/quarkus-lambda gitlab.md

 The [quarkus-amazon-lambda extension](https://quarkus.io/guides/amazon-lambda) allows you to use [Quarkus](https://quarkus.io) to build your AWS Lambdas.
 Your Lambdas can use injection annotations from CDI or Spring and other Quarkus facilities as you need them.

 Quarkus Lambdas can be deployed using the Amazon Java Runtime, or you can build a native executable and use Amazon’s Custom Runtime if you want a smaller memory footprint and faster cold boot startup time.
+You can follow the video or continue reading.

+{{< youtube vutg74NLhM8 >}}

 [![Certified Kubernetes Administrator](https://static.shareasale.com/image/43514/Certified_Kubernetes_Administrator.jpg)](https://shareasale.com/r.cfm?b=1543562&amp;u=2310472&amp;m=43514&amp;urllink=&amp;afftrack=)